EtherealEngine/etherealengine-docs/docs/manual/02_concepts/08_avatars/01_animations.md

 Avatars use the VRM specification to assign humanoid bones.
 All major humanoid bones are assigned, or matched, to keys of a humanoid bones object.
 Bone matching ensures guaranteed access to specific avatar bones by consistent keys.

-Non-VRM avatars (GLTF/FBX) are also supported if the avatar’s rig follows a Mixamo naming scheme as a fallback for bone matching.
+Non-VRM avatars (GLTF) are also supported if the avatar’s rig follows a Mixamo naming scheme as a fallback for bone matching.

 VRM 0 and VRM 1 are both supported by the engine.
 All VRM 0 avatars will be rotated 180 degrees before having their normalized bones recalculated to ensure they are facing the correct direction.